voxpupuli/puppet-icinga2/README.md

 Hash for the attributes of this object.
 Keys are the attributes and values are there values.
 Defaults to an empty Hash.

 ##### `object_type`
-Icinga2 object type for this object.
+Icinga 2 object type for this object.

 ##### `target`
 Destination config file to store in this object.
 File will be declared the first time.